We plan to update this post as more information is released on the rollout of the coronavirus vaccine.

 What's my phase, and when is my turn?

-As Philadelphia Health Commissioner Dr. Thomas Farley pointed out last week, the CDC's phases "are based on how we can maximize the number of lives we save."
+As Philadelphia Health Commissioner Dr. Thomas Farley pointed out in January, determinations of these phases "are based on how we can maximize the number of lives we save."

-Across the country, health care workers are getting vaccinated first because of the high risk that comes from treating infected patients, and potentially spreading the virus to others.
+Across the country, health care workers have gotten vaccinated first because of the high risk that comes from treating infected patients, and potentially spreading the virus to others.
 Nursing home patients are also in the first phase - because elderly people are at higher risk of death or serious illness.

-Officials say they are able to start a next phase before another is finished.
+However, officials across the region have said they are able to start a next phase before one phase is finished.

 Right now, it's too early to give a specific date for when the general population will be vaccinated.
 Local officials are working with, in some cases, limited information from the federal government, limited doses, and difficulty projecting how many doses they'll have at future dates.